StackStorm-Exchange/exchange-incubator/stackstorm-morpheus/README.md

 ## Mongo considerations

-If your mongo instance does not have auth enabled, then you don't need to provide a dbuser and dbpass
+If your mongo instance does not have auth enabled, then you don't need to provide a dbuser and dbpass.
+If it is you can set the dbuser and dbpass in the StackStorm GUI by navigating to the packs management page.

 If the default mongoDB is used and it has authentication enabled, you will need to create a new user and a database.

 This can be done by logging in as admin using the following example.

 mongo -u admin -p <st2 config password> admin

 ### Then create a new user
 db.createUser({user: "appUser",pwd: "passwordForAppUser",roles: [ { role: "readWrite", db: "app_db" } ]})